- Do you have a carer who regularly stays overnight in your home?

 - Is the overnight care provided by a carer who doesn’t live in your home?

-- Do you have a room that your carer uses to sleep in overnight?
+- Do you have a room that the carer uses to sleep in overnight?

 If the answer to all these questions is yes, then the help that you get with your rent can take account of this.